-For the results of e_2 , see Fig. 6.
+For the results of $e_2$ , see Fig. 5.
 In this case, the winner was the red team; however, they had an unfavorable opinion regarding the collaboration mechanisms provided by AC.
 Most messages sent by the teams were not to coordinate and organize their actions, but to joke or threat their enemies.
-More points were generated in e_2 than in e_1 ; this can be explained if one considers that a more competitive environment is created when players are competing face-to-face, so eliminating enemies or capturing the flag is more difficult.
+More points were generated in $e_2$ than in $e_1$ ; this can be explained if one considers that a more competitive environment is created when players are competing face-to-face, so eliminating enemies or capturing the flag is more difficult.

-Fig. 7 presents the charts with the results obtained by the application of the survey to players in e_2 .
-As can be seen, D1 and D2 show an attitude of neutrality and dissatisfaction, in D3 only the item 5 is predominant with a positive attitude, in item 6 showing a slight trend in favor.
-Finally, in D4, D5 and D6 also the point of view was in favor.
+Fig. 6 presents the charts with the results obtained by the Likert instrument applied to players in $e_2$ .
+As can be seen, D1 and D2 show an attitude of neutrality and dissatisfaction, in